-(a) If a public hearing before the HPC on a Certificate of Appropriateness is required, a timely appeal has been made of an Administrative Certificate of Appropriateness, or the HPC has timely requested review of an Administrative Certificate of Appropriateness, the Department shall set a time and place for said hearing within a reasonable period.
-Notice of the time, place and purpose of the hearing shall be given provided as required by Section 333 of this Code. by the Department as follows:

-Section 333 of this Code. not less than 20 days prior to the date of the hearing as follows:
+- (a) If a public hearing before the HPC on a Certificate of Appropriateness is required, a timely appeal has been made of an Administrative Certificate of Appropriateness, or the HPC has timely requested review of an Administrative Certificate of Appropriateness, the Department shall set a time and place for said hearing within a reasonable period.
+Notice of the time, place and purpose of the hearing shall be given provided as required by Section 333 of this Code. by the Department as follows: - (1) By mail to the applicant not less than 20 days prior to the date of the